Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Integer Mean Recurrence Time

-{\em Integer mean return time.} The appearance of integer $\langle n \rangle$ is of interest, since it shows when topological effects are present for special initial states.
-For the Heisenberg model, if we start in state $\ket{\uparrow,\downarrow,\downarrow,\cdots}$ we find $ \langle n \rangle = N$ namely, an integer mean recurrence time.
-The examples of $N=4$, and 6, were presented already in Fig. \ref{fig1}.
-Thus for this initial state and $N \gg 1$, $\langle n \rangle$ is much larger than the ensemble $\overline{n}$ in Eq. (\ref{eqTB}).
+Already in Fig. \ref{fig1} we demonstrated that, for certain initial conditions, $\langle n \rangle$ is an integer.
+This phenomenon is related to a special topological effect, where the many-body dynamics can be mapped onto a single particle problem.
+For the Heisenberg chain model, if we start in state $\ket{\uparrow,\downarrow,\downarrow,\cdots}$, we find $ \langle n \rangle = N$, namely, an integer mean recurrence time.
+The examples of $N=4$ and 6 were presented already in Fig. \ref{fig1}.
+Thus, for this initial state and $N \gg 1$, $\langle n \rangle$ is much larger than the ensemble $\overline{n}$ in Eq. (\ref{eqTB}).
 Hence the state with integer quantized $\langle n \rangle$ needs far more measurements to be detected.

-Interestingly, we find that the integer $\langle n \rangle$ results from the strong correlation between the bath and measured spin.
-Namely, once the measured spin is recorded in state up, it implies all other spins are down, giving complete knowledge of the bath's state.
-This is because the dynamics can be described with an effective single quasi-particle picture: a spinon.
-We found, with this initial condition, the dynamics are limited to states with single-spin excitations.
-We have $N$ such states, instead of $2^N$ states in general.
-As mentioned above, the recurrence problem for single-particle is well-studied~\cite{Grnbaum2013,Yin2019}.
-In particular, in single-particle dynamics, we get an integer mean return time, and the integer is the effective dimension of the Hilbert space, which is $N$ for the above-mentioned initial condition but now we recover these properties in the many-body setting.
+Interestingly, we find that the integer $\langle n \rangle$ results from the strong correlation between the bath and the measured spin.
+Namely, once the measured spin is recorded in state ``up", it implies all other spins are ``down", giving complete knowledge of the bath's state.
+This is because the dynamics can be described with an effective single quasi-particle picture: a single spin excitation.
+We found, with this initial condition, that the dynamics are limited to states with single-spin excitations.
+This means that along the measurement-induced evolution, the effective Hilbert space is composed of $N$ single spin excitation states, instead of $2^N$ states in general.
+The measurement of the spin ``up" yields full information on the system, since once we record the monitored spin in state ``up", the other bath spins must be in state ``down".
+Hence the measurement is effectively a full-space measurement, and so equivalent to a single particle evolving among $N$ states.
+In this case, theory predicts that the amplitude of the first detection time, or more specifically, the generating function of the first detection amplitude, gains a phase winding in the complex plane~\cite{Grnbaum2013,Yin2019}.
+Using the full space measurement theory, we get an integer mean recurrence time, which is $N$.
+This implies that special initial states can have profound differences in their topological properties and hence in their recurrence, compared with typical initial conditions.